 Philosopher’s path 哲学の道 and Ginkaku-Ji 銀閣寺

-I stayed in Kyoto Plaza Hotel (京都プラザホテル) which is a budget hotel, and as always, I like it close to the JR train station.
-Hop on bus #100 @ the bus stop in front of the JR train station and for about 12 bus stops (28 mins), hop off the Ginkaku-Ji Mae station and cross the road to arrive at the Philosopher’s path – a pleasant pedestrian stone path along a stream with hundreds of cherry trees planted.
+That time, I stayed in Kyoto Plaza Hotel (京都プラザホテル) which is a budget hotel, and as always, I like accommodations that are close to the JR train station.
+I hopped on bus #100 @ the bus stop in front of the JR train station and for about 12 bus stops (28 mins), hop off the Ginkaku-Ji Mae station and cross the road to arrive at the Philosopher’s path – a pleasant pedestrian stone path along a stream with hundreds of cherry trees planted.

 The Philosopher’s walk is one of the best areas to shoot cherry blossom in a close distance.
 That’s why it is on the first of my list for cherry blossom viewing.
 The path can be very crowded during the peak season and so go there earlier in the morning (9 am) to beat the crowd.
 The path has enough space and angles to make sure you get stunning photos with the amazing scenery – up close and personal 🙂

-Have fun posing in front of your favorite trees and photo-taking, go back to the main road once you arrive at Ginkaku-Ji, and drop by the small gift shops and send a postcard home at the post office.
+Have fun posing in front of your favorite trees and photo-taking, go back to the main road once you arrive at Ginkaku-Ji, drop by the small gift shops, and send a postcard home at the post office.

 Hop on bus #100 again, and you should reach Gojo-zaka Mae, walk along Shimizu New Way Chawan-zaka that heading towards the iconic (and possibly most recognizable?) temple in Kyoto – Kiyomizu Dera.